aquemy/YASSG/blog/2021-01-05-numerical-errors-propagation-control.md

 ## Constructing the sample $R$

-Now that we have the theory, we need to know how to construct a sample of results $R $ that is as representative as possible of the multitude of results obtainable from our procedure $F$.
+Now that we have the theory, we need to know how to construct a sample of results $R$ that is as representative as possible of the multitude of results obtainable from our procedure $F$.

 For that, we have a **perturbation** function, ```pert```, which for a particular float $X$, returns a disturbed float $X'$ such that $X'$ is $X$ for which we modified the last bit of its significand in a random and uniform way.
 In other words, we add to the last bit of significand $-1$, $0$ or $1$ with a probability of $\frac 1 3$.